 Contact centers have a mounting list of priorities and criteria to make the customer experience a success.
 But running a successful operation hinges on your technology and what it allows your team of agents and leaders to do.
 And right now, outdated technology is holding CSAT scores in a guillotine choke.

 Companies are looking for ways to push past the bounds of current CX standards and transform the way they do business, but decades-old contact center platforms hold them back.

 >> Download Now: Get Frost & Sullivan’s Buyers Guide to inform your buying decisions

-To transform your customer experience and leave the CX stragglers behind, you need flexibility, ease-of-use, and tools with a lower financial burden.
-That’s where cloud technology comes in.
+To transform your customer experience and leave the CX stragglers behind, you need flexibility, simplicity, and tools with a lower financial burden.
+That’s where a cloud contact center solution (like Sharpen’s) comes in.

 To understand digital transformation, we put two industry titans on a call.
 Then we siphoned out every ounce of knowledge we could and put it into a 30-minute presentation.
 Sheila McGee-Smith, President and Principal Analyst at McGee-Smith Analytics and Pam Hynes, COO of Sharpen, talked through what it takes to move your contact center to the cloud.

 Pam and Sheila pooled their decades of industry experience and shelled out actionable tactics to help you pilot modern-day cloud migration.

 Here’s what the two titans said about moving to a cloud contact center solution and all the benefits a modern-day migration can bring to your business.

 >> Watch now: Jump straight to the on-demand webinar

 How modern cloud migration looks different from early migration